-16.3.2 The Roles of the Crypto-Officer and the User
+3.2 The Roles of the Crypto-Officer and the User

-The physical security lock, mounted on the front panel, enables AC line power to the unit to be under the control of individuals authorized by the legitimate customer to install and operate (to power) the unit.
-These individuals defined as crypto-officers, who have the keys that operate the lock, and the user.
-In several cases the same individual can perform the tasks of both the crypto-officer and the user.
+The physical security lock, mounted on the front door, is under the control of individuals authorized by the legitimate customer to install and operate (to power up, diagnose and zeroize) the unit.
+These individuals are defined as crypto-officers, who have the keys that operate the lock, and the user.
+In several cases, the same individual can perform the tasks of both the crypto-officer and the user.